RB enables you to challenge yourself and embrace new experiences

 Freedom to succeed is part of our culture at RB.
 At RB, you control your destiny.
 We like to empower people; and give them full autonomy and accountability – driving a culture of meritocracy.

 Speed of decision making is very important for the industry we operate in.
-There is a reason it is called 'fast' moving consumer goods.
+There is a reason it is called "fast" moving consumer goods.
 As leaders, we are often faced with situations where we don't have all the data, but we have to be decisive.
-People look up to us to 'cut through bureaucracy' and dismantle roadblocks to get things moving.
-I'm glad we have moved to a simpler organisation structure that enables faster decision making.
+People look up to us to "cut through bureaucracy" and dismantle roadblocks to get things moving.
+I'm glad we have moved to a simpler organization structure that enables faster decision making.

 I feel incredibly lucky for being given this opportunity to learn from these diverse set of people every day.